 By Julia K. Pham, CFP®, AIF®, CDFA®, Wealth Advisor at Halbert Hargrove

 Cha-ching!
 Getting a tax refund may feel like a welcome surprise – and like a good time to treat yourself to a fun purchase.
 But that money wasn’t free: It was your hard-earned cash to begin with.
-You merely gave a tax-free loan to the government and are now getting it back.
+You merely gave an interest-free loan to the government and are now getting it back.

 Bearing that in mind, here are some suggestions on what to do with it.